123harish/moc-frontend/harish/journal.md

 ### Things that I've completed:
 1. Completed few challenges in the Applied design section of FCC-beta.
 2. Addressed The syncing problems  between github origin and my local.

+## Day 08:BootStrap

+### Things that I've completed:
+1. Completed the bootstrap section in the FCC site.
+2. Learned about glyphicons and how to include them.
+3. Learned about various other frameworks which are similar to bootstrap such as, semantic.css,materilize.css.
+4. Created a webpage using Bootstrap.